Funmilayo Ransome-Kuti: Death

 In the later years of Anikulapo-Kuti's life, her son Fela, a musician and activist, became known for his vocal criticisms of Nigerian military governments.
 Fela had been arrested and briefly imprisoned during the early 1970s, and authorities had raided his home and properties several times.
 To show his disdain for the Federation of Nigeria's authority, he named his home property "the Kalakuta Republic" and transformed it into a commune where friends and supporters could gather and spend time without fear of the military authorities.
 In November 1974, Nigerian police raided his nightclub in town with axes and tear gas, leaving Fela with injuries.
 In 1976, Fela released an album called Zombie, in which he compared the army to mindless machines, and many believe that this album acted as a final straw in the conflict between Fela and the government.

-Anikulapo-Kuti, often visited her son at his compound, and she was there on 18 February 1977 when close to 1,000 armed soldiers surrounded and stormed the property.
+Anikulapo-Kuti often visited her son at his compound, and she was there on 18 February 1977 when close to 1,000 armed soldiers surrounded and stormed the property.
 As soon as the soldiers broke inside they began destroying property and assaulting the residents.
 Fela and Bekolari were beaten and severely injured.
 Anikulapo-Kuti was thrown from a second-floor window.
 Following the attack, she was hospitalized and eventually lapsed into a coma.
 She died on 13 April 1978 as a result of her injuries.

 Anikulapo-Kuti's remains were interred in Abeokuta in the same vault as her husband.
 Her funeral services were attended by thousands, and many market women and traders shut down shops and markets across the city to mark her death.
 Major Nigerian news outlets published eulogies, naming the activist "a progressive revolutionary" and "a Pan-African visionary".

-On the one-year anniversary of Anikulapo-Kuti's death, Fela took a coffin and travelled nearly 20 kilometres to Dodan Barracks in Lagos (then Nigeria's Supreme Military Headquarters), leaving the coffin at the gate in an attempt to shame the government.
+On the one-year anniversary of Anikulapo-Kuti's death, Fela took a coffin and travelled nearly 20 kilometers to Dodan Barracks in Lagos (then Nigeria's Supreme Military Headquarters), leaving the coffin at the gate in an attempt to shame the government.
 The invasion, her death, and the movement of the coffin is detailed in his song "Coffin for Head of State".